mathiasertl/django-ca/docs/source/quickstart/docker_compose.rst

 directories with the certificates into the container.
 Simply add a file called :file:`compose.override.yaml` next to your main configuration file:

-.. template-include:: yaml /include/quickstart_with_docker_compose/compose.override.yaml.jinja
-   :caption: compose.override.yaml
-   :context: quickstart-with-docker-compose
+.. structured-tutorial-part:: copy-compose-override-yaml

 This will work if you get your certificates using ``certbot`` or a similar client.
 If your private key in public key chain is named different, you can set ``NGINX_PRIVATE_KEY`` and ``NGINX_PUBLIC_KEY`` in your :file:`.env` file below.

-.. _quickstart-docker-compose-.env:
+.. _quickstart-compose-.env:

 Add ``.env`` file
 =================